 The evaluations also include a modelled result curve according to the equation of [10, p.
 556], where the interference resistance factor Q has been chosen in such a way to smooth the model’s result close to the measured values.

 Test cases and measurement results

+There is a huge variety of radio amateur applications as indicated in section 2.1.
+For that, a pre-selection process categorised the emissions into four Groups, representing the diversity of all potential RF emissions:

+G1: signal bandwidth < 1 kHz (Morse, SSB voice);

+G2: signal bandwidth up to 15 kHz (FM voice);

+G3: signal bandwidth up to 200 kHz (high speed data)

+G4: signal bandwidth 1 … 16 MHz (Amateur TV)

 Test case overview